omar-polo/gmid/README.md

 implement them in the most user-friendly way I could think of.

 For starters, gmid has full support for IRI (RFC3987 -- Internationalized Resource Identifiers).
-IRIs are a superset of URI, so there aren't incompatibilities with URI-only clients.
+IRIs are a superset of URIs, so there aren't incompatibilities with URI-only clients.

 There is full support also for punycode.
 In theory, the users doesn't